How does your credit score affect your ability to get a mortgage?

 First, make sure you are on the electoral roll, as not being on it can impact your credit score.
 If you aren’t on it, you can register online at https://www.gov.uk/register-to-vote.
 Living at the same address for a few years can also help your credit score, so if you’re hoping to apply for a mortgage soon, it’s a good idea to stay put rather than move around.

 You should then look at how many credit accounts you have open, including credit cards and personal loans.
-If, for example, you have cards which you no longer use, shut down these accounts.
+If, for example, you have cards which you no longer use, make sure to close these accounts.

 Try to pay down any large credit balances you have, and make sure you never miss a payment, as always paying on time can raise your score.